 The terms “performance appraisal” and “performance management” are often used synonymously.
 But they are different.
 Performance management is a continuous, comprehensive and flexible approach to manage teams, organizations, and individuals, that involves the maximum possible dialogues between the sides involved.
-Performance appraisal, on the other hand, is a more limited approach that involves carrying out top-down assessments to rate the performance of their juniors at annual appraisal meetings.
-It sets standards and evaluates the past performance based on these standards, while performance managements aims to manage real-time performance for ensuring that the output reaches desired levels.
+On the other hand, performance appraisal is a more limited approach that involves carrying out top-down assessments to rate the performance of their juniors at annual appraisal meetings.
+It sets standards and evaluates the past performance based on these standards, while performance management aims to manage real-time performance for ensuring that the output reaches desired levels.

 Performance Management vs Performance Appraisal Infographics

-The key objective of a performance appraisal system is to exercise control over employee activities via disciplinary actions, and management of promotions and rewards.
-Supervisors are expected to rate employees on certain parameters, ranging on a scale between unsatisfactory to outstanding performance.
+The key objective of a performance appraisal system is to exercise control over employee activities via disciplinary actions and management of promotions and rewards.
+Supervisors are expected to rate employees on certain parameters, ranging on a scale from unsatisfactory to outstanding performance.
 But these ratings are often prone to errors like the halo effect, bias, central tendency and others.

 The side effects of performance appraisal systems generated much skepticism among managers and employees whenever the human resource (HR) manager started it.

-Organizations, under the present circumstances, have shifted their focus to performance management from performance appraisal, as a result of globalization of business and internationalizing of HR activities.
-The functions of the HR manager have become far more complicated today because of the re-centering of the focus on the talent management by implementing development programs that enhance employee competencies.
+Under the present circumstances, organisations have shifted their focus to performance management from performance appraisal as a result of globalization of business and internationalizing of HR activities.
+The functions of the HR manager have become far more complicated today because of the re-centring of the focus on the talent management by implementing development programs that enhance employee competencies.

 Performance management is a far broader term when compared to performance appraisal because it deals with a range of activities that the latter is never concerned about.
-It’s a strategic system and an integrated approach which aims to build successful organizations by forging high performance teams and improving upon the performance of individuals.
+It’s a strategic system and an integrated approach that aims to build successful organizations by forging high-performance teams and improving individuals’ performance.
 The process is triggered when the company defines a job.
 Performance management puts emphasis on frontend planning rather than looking backward—unlike appraisals—and focuses on the ongoing dialogue instead of ratings and appraisal documents.
 Performance management, thus, is a continuous process.

 Performance appraisal, however, is a reactive and limited function that evaluates past performance, usually twice or once in a year.
 It’s a distinct staff activity that doesn’t interfere with an employee’s daily work.

-Performance management, as already said, is an ongoing proactive mechanism for managing staff performance, and also to ensure that the employee attains the set target on a real-time basis, sans any review or corrective action in the future.
+Performance management, as already said, is an ongoing proactive mechanism for managing staff performance and ensuring that the employee attains the set target on a real-time basis and sans any review or corrective action in the future.
 It’s a line activity which remains ingrained in an employee’s daily work.

 In several organizations, performance appraisal often becomes a part of the overall performance management system.
 It takes place at a periodic interval and forms the basis to take corrective action and assign further targets.

 Performance appraisal systems are more structured and formal.
-Although most of them allow customization of the key performance areas or what comprises performance based on the employee, the system nonetheless remains rigid with certain laid down rating parameters and procedures that’s equally binding on all employees.
+Although most of them allow customization of the key performance areas or what comprises performance based on the employee, the system nonetheless remains rigid with certain laid down rating parameters and procedures that are equally binding on all employees.